tanrax/RSSPAPER/README.md

 https://github.com/tanrax/RSSpaper/releases

-4) Now you can execute glosa.
+4) Now you can execute.

 ```sh
 java -jar rsspaper-{version}-standalone.jar
 ```

 Great 🎉.
-You already have your 🔥 own Static RSS Newspaper 🔥.
+You already have your 📰 own Static RSS Newspaper 📰.

 That's it, now you just have to open `dist/index.html`.